yanxun827/research-computing-with-cpp/session07/01ParallelIO.md

 * is fast

+### Hardware considerations

+So can we do that?
+Well of course there are a number of complexities we want to think about.

+For a start, we need to worry about whether it's actually faster - in the end, on many traditional file systems, X processes writing out to the same disk/file will take more time than one process writing out the same data.

+However on modern HPC systems like Legion, we have parallel file-systems and file-system hardware which are designed to allow many writes at once to happen accross the multiple disks which make up the filesystem.

+Because these systems are connected to the compute nodes by a network, you also gain the advantage of having multiple network links worth of bandwidth to do the file reads/writes rather than the network bandwidth of the node that process zero is running on.

 As is common with this sort of problem in HPC, there were a bunch of competeing vendor specific libraries for doing this, until MPI-IO was added into the MPI standard.